puhoshville/cortex-multiarmed-bandit/README.md

 With this template, you can deploy real-time recommender systems behind the multi-armed bandit and balance traffic.
 No knowledge of Kubernetes or autoscaling is needed!
 It's all there out of the box.

+At the heart of this project is the open-source [Cortex project](https://www.cortex.dev) and its unique feature: [TrafficSplitter](https://docs.cortex.dev/workloads/realtime/traffic-splitter).
+You only need to prepare models, this project will do the rest.
+Cheers!

 # Project description

-Here an example multi-armed bandit with two models behind: one return only postirive random numbers, second – only negatives.
+Here is an example multi-armed bandit with two models behind: one return only postirive random numbers, second – only negatives.

 Also simple `executor.py` provided.
 It allows you to execute requests to the models and provide some feedback on it.